-One thing you will quickly learn about visiting Kyoto is that there are thousands of Buddhist temples and Shinto shrines.
-To me it is very much like the chateaus in France, particularly in the Loire Valley.
-After awhile it can be overwhelming and they all blend together.
-A few days into our trip to Kyoto I began to be less concerned about documenting every temple I visited and more interested in enfolding myself into their peace, their tranquility, their beauty.
+A few days into our trip to Kyoto I began to be less concerned about documenting every temple I visited and more interested in enfolding myself in their peace, their tranquility, their beauty.
 It is extraordinary to just sit inside an ancient building, often designed for meditation, and just watch the magnificent leaves changing into exquisite colors and be lulled into a fog of tranquility by the sound of water.

 I would share the same advice that I do for the chateaus in France.
-Don’t try to see them all.
-Pick a few, no more than two a day (if that) and really absorb yourself into that singular place.
+Don't try to see them all.
+Pick a few, no more than two a day (if that), and really absorb yourself into that singular place.
 You will notice more than the buildings and gardens.
 Some of the most beautiful photos that Mr. Misadventures took were of subtle things like a few leaves on the ground:

 There are lots of little details everywhere you look: